vitalitylearning2021/basicModelsTensorFlow/index.md

      <em>Listing 6.
 Setting the optimizer for the linear regression method.</em>
 </p>

-On skipping further details, let us just mention that, with the setting in Listing [6](#SGD),  menzioniamo semplicemente che, con il setting in Listing \ref{SGD}, `optimizer` particularizes as the classical gradient descent.
+On skipping further details, let us just mention that, with the setting in Listing [6](#SGD),  `optimizer` particularizes as the classical gradient descent.

 Let us now present the main optimization loop: